Emotional testimony in Polvon murder trial

 Following Welch's testimony, the trial went on a 15-minute break.

-After the break, the trial resumed where Pat Harris, who recently retired from the Odessa Policed Department, was called to the stand.
+After the break, the trial resumed where Pat Harris, who recently retired from the Odessa Police Department, was called to the stand.

 Harris was working as a Crime Scene technician and took numerous photos of evidence from the scene of the crime including photos of the Escalade.
 Those photos were shown on the video screen in the court room during the testimony.